m4xl1n/r_recommendation_system/maxlin_submission/README.markdown

 the classification models behind these scripts, please see the [post] [4].

-The programs requires R and Python.
+The programs are written in R and Python.

 Steps
 -----